JohnIrle/JohnIrle/README.md

 ### Hi there 👋

-### I like to develop for the web with MongoDB, Express, React, and Node.
-Sometimes Typescript and Graphql join the party.
+### I like to develop for the web with Typescript, MongoDB, Express, React, and Node.